Stanford Energy is brought to you by the Precourt Institute for Energy

 (Image credit: Courtesy Idaho National Laboratory)

-But a new study to be published the week of May 30 in Proceedings of the National Academy of Sciences has reached the opposite conclusion.
+But a new study to be published May 31 in Proceedings of the National Academy of Sciences has reached the opposite conclusion.

 “Our results show that most small modular reactor designs will actually increase the volume of nuclear waste in need of management and disposal, by factors of 2 to 30 for the reactors in our case study,” said study lead author Lindsay Krall, a former MacArthur Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation (CISAC).
 “These findings stand in sharp contrast to the cost and waste reduction benefits that advocates have claimed for advanced nuclear technologies.”

 fellow while leading the research for this study

 About 440 nuclear reactors operate globally, providing approximately 10 percent of the world’s electricity.
 In the United States, 93 nuclear reactors generate nearly a fifth of the country’s electricity supply.

 Unlike power plants that run on coal or natural gas, nuclear plants emit little carbon dioxide, a major cause of global warming.
 Advocates say that as worldwide demand for clean energy increases, more nuclear power will be needed to minimize the effects of climate change.